Are the recent British & Irish Lions call-ups devaluing the shirt?

 Personally, I have to agree.
 Yes, players have been brought in on an ad hoc basis on previous tours to cover last-minute injuries, but never on this scale.
 Surely it would have been better to bring in those players who narrowly missed out on the original squad.
 This is the season when all the home nations pull together to support the Lions and had these been injury replacements they would have surely gone for the best option available.
 Even those players coming in probably feel a little strange about the whole situation.

 At a time when the Lions is already facing questions about its future, this will add fuel to the fire for those who believe the tours cannot survive in the professional era.
-It may be a practical decision but it’s not a popular one and Gatland is sure to face a few tricky questions over coming days.
+It may be a practical decision but it’s not a popular one.

+Gatland has been widely criticised for his decision but he said: “This is something we planned right from the start and we informed the (home nations) coaches what we were looking to do; it was just about personnel.
+When you’re so far away, it’s about when you bring people in.
+They will be with us for a week and are there for bench cover.
+My job is to win the Test series and I’ll do whatever it takes to do that.”